dadrian/https-upgrade/explainer.md

 attempt to load it over HTTPS.
 This change does limit information observable to a purely passive attacker.

+Silently upgrading HTTP URLs could have negative effects on the ecosystem by removing the incentive for developers to fix HTTP references, or making it less likely that they are aware of them at all.
+However, with many browsers already aggressively marking HTTP pages as "Not secure", it is unclear what additional incentives could be used to get developers to fix HTTP links that could be HTTPS.
+Further, many such websites might be unmaintained or infrequently updated.
+By attempting to upgrade navigations to HTTPS, browsers protect users' privacy on websites that wouldn't ever get updated to point to HTTPS directly.

 ## Risks

 If a large number of sites serve different content on HTTPS than HTTP,